emqx/cloud-docs/en_US/dev_guide.md

 This document provides a guide plan for EMQ X Cloud to integrate the user's own device management system or IoT platform for device authentication, device action and status management, and message data integration management.
 The contents are as follows:

 - **Device authentication information management:** The platform uses REST API to add, delete, check, and modify authentication information.
-For API usage, refer to[Manage Authentication Data](https://docs.emqx.io/en/cloud/latest/api.html#manage-authentication-data)
+For API usage, refer to[Authentication Management](https://docs.emqx.io/en/cloud/latest/api/auth.html)
 - **View online status of device:**
   - The platform obtains a list of online devices through the REST API to check whether the device is online.
-For API usage, please refer to [Client](https://docs.emqx.io/en/cloud/latest/api.html#client).
+For API usage, please refer to [Client Management](https://docs.emqx.io/en/cloud/latest/api/client.html).
   - The platform uses the rule engine to rewrite the status of the device in the private database or send it to a self-built service (Web service) when the device is online or offline.
 - **Device offline alarm:** Notify the platform when the device is offline to determine whether an alarm is needed.
 - **Device online and offline history:**
   - The platform uses the rule engine to write the online and offline information into a private database or send it to a self-built service (Web service) when the device is online or offline.
 - **Device publish and subscribe to ACL permission management:** The platform uses the REST API to add, delete, check and modify ACL permissions.
-For API usage, refer to [publish and subscribe to ACL](https://docs.emqx.io/en/cloud/latest/api.html#publish-subscribe-acl).
+For API usage, refer to [Access Control(ACL) Management](https://docs.emqx.io/en/cloud/latest/api/acl.html).
 - **Kick online device offline:** The platform kicked off online devices.
 - **Proxy subscription:** The platform uses the REST API to subscribe or unsubscribe to topics for **online devices**.
-For API usage, please refer to [topic subscription](https://docs.emqx.io/en/cloud/latest/api.html#subscribe-to-topic).
+For API usage, please refer to [Topic subscription](https://docs.emqx.io/en/cloud/latest/api/topic.html).
 - **Publish a message to the device:** The platform publishes messages to specified topics through REST API or MQTT access, and supports batch operations.
-For API usage, refer to [Message Publish](https://docs.emqx.io/en/cloud/latest/api.html#publish-message).
+For API usage, refer to [Message Publish](https://docs.emqx.io/en/cloud/latest/api/pub.html).
 - **Get device messages for bridging/storing:** Through the rule engine, device events (online and offline, subscription/unsubscription, message publishing) and message data are stored in private databases (mainstream relational/non-relational, various time series databases) , Message queue Kafka and self-built web services.
 - **Business( such as message sending and receiving, connections) statistics:** Get relevant statistics through REST API.
-For API usage, please refer to [Statistics metrics](https://docs.emqx.io/en/cloud/latest/api.html#metrics index).
+For API usage, please refer to [Metrics](https://docs.emqx.io/en/cloud/latest/api/metrics.html).

 ​            ![img](https://static.emqx.net/images/a912409d8db446e61567c4749946023c.png)